Table of Contents

 The following key facts compare demographic and economic characteristics of the Ecuadorian-origin population in the U.S. with the characteristics of U.S. Hispanics and the U.S. population overall.
-It is based on Pew Research Center tabulations of the 2017 American Community Survey.
-Key facts include:
+They are based on Pew Research Center tabulations of the 2021 American Community Survey.

-- About 42% of foreign-born Ecuadorians have been in the U.S. for over 20 years, and 50% of foreign-born Ecuadorians are U.S. citizens.
+- 48% of foreign-born Ecuadorians have been in the U.S. for over 20 years, and 50% of foreign-born Ecuadorians are U.S. citizens.

-- About 16% of U.S. Hispanics ages 25 and older have obtained at least a bachelor’s degree, compared with 23% of Ecuadorians.
+- 20% of U.S. Hispanics ages 25 and older have obtained at least a bachelor’s degree, compared with 27% of Ecuadorians.

-- The share of U.S. Hispanics who live in poverty (19%) is greater than among Ecuadorians (13%).
+- The share of U.S. Hispanics overall who live in poverty (18%) is greater than among Ecuadorians (13%).

-- The rate of homeownership among U.S. Hispanics is 47%, compared with 44% for Ecuadorians overall.
+- The rate of homeownership among U.S. Hispanic households is 51%, compared with 45% for Ecuadorian households.

-- Among Ecuadorians in the U.S., rates of homeownership are higher for the U.S. born than foreign born (45% vs. 43%).
+- Among Ecuadorians in the U.S., rates of homeownership are higher for households headed by a U.S.-born than a foreign-born household head (50% vs. 43%).

 Top states of residence